ljnsn/pgulid/README.md

 # pgulid

-A postgres extension that make the `generate_ulid` available which generates ULIDs.
+A postgres extension that make the `generate_ulid` function available to generate ULIDs.